 3. Use Odd Shapes to Get Attention

-Using long flyers help real estate mailers stand out from the rest of the recipient’s mail.
+Using long flyers help real estate direct mail stand out from the rest of the recipient’s mail.
 Including eye-catching images in your template that highlight the property can be a winning strategy to help gain exposure for your listing and services.

 We liked this customizable template by VistaPrint not only for its shape, but also its general layout and the ability to use imagery and color in ways that catch attention.